-All I heard after that was the loud pounding of my heartbeat.
+All I heard after that was the loud pounding sound of my heartbeat.
 It took everything in me to fight back the tears as I walked up to that stage to receive that award.
-On the way, walking up to that stage, I remembered the first day I walked to school, how I focused on putting one foot in front of the other, and did the same.
+On the way, walking up to that stage, I remembered the first day I walked to school, how I focused on putting one foot in front of the other and did the same.

-My teacher gave me a hug, shook my hand and said, “I am so proud of you, Anna,” as she handed me the paper with her speech written on it and award.
+My teacher gave me a hug, shook my hand, and said, “I am so proud of you, Anna,” as she handed me the paper with her speech written on it and the award.
 I was speechless.
 I took the award and the paper, held it against my chest, and said, “Thank you,” in a shaky voice.
 I just couldn’t say anything else.
 I knew that the tears would start pouring down my face if I did.

 I worked up the courage to look up at the people as they all began to clap.
-I just focused on George’s face as it reminded me to breath.
+I just focused on George’s face as it reminded me to breathe.
 I got weak in the knees watching all those people who had been strangers to me just a short time ago and now they were all so proud of me.
 I didn’t feel worthy of that.

 “One foot in front of the other,” I thought as I walked back down from that stage.
 I got hugged by so many people that night.
 Even teachers I had never met before hugged me and said congratulations.

 One teacher came over and introduced herself to me and told me that she was looking forward to having me in her grade nine class.
 I told her that I thought I wouldn’t be ready.
 She said that she was confident that I would be able to do it.